adblockplus/web.adblockplus.org/pages/jobs/software-developer.md

 Does this role sound like a good fit?
 Email us at [careers@adblockplus.org](mailto:careers@adblockplus.org).

-* Include the role's title in your subject line.
+* Use `Software Engineer for Adblock Plus application` in your subject line.
 * Include your resume and, optionally, a cover letter.
 * Send along links that best showcase the relevant things you've built and done.

-<p class="info privacy-disclaimer">Data policy: Your information will be stored in order to process your email and respond to your request. <a href="privacy">Learn more in our Privacy Policy page</a>.</p>
+<p class="info privacy-disclaimer">Data policy: Your information will be stored in order to process your application and to communicate with you during the hiring process. <a href="privacy">Learn more in our Privacy Policy page</a>.</p>